ethereum/ethereum-org-website/src/content/staking/solo/index.md

 These are a few of the most common questions about staking that are worth knowing about.

 <ExpandableCard title="What is a validator?">

-A <em>validator</em> is a virtual entity that lives on Ethereum and participates in the consensus of the Ethereum protocol.
+A _validator_ is a virtual entity that lives on Ethereum and participates in the consensus of the Ethereum protocol.
 Validators are represented by a balance, public key, and other properties.
-A <em>validator client</em> is the software that acts on behalf of the validator by holding and using its private key.
+A _validator client_ is the software that acts on behalf of the validator by holding and using its private key.
 A single validator client can hold many key pairs, controlling many validators.

 </ExpandableCard>

 <ExpandableCard title="Can I deposit more than 32 ETH?">